RamiKrispin/useR2024-pipeline-workshop/README.md

 ### Forecasting Models

 The second component of the pipeline is setting up the forecasting models, this includes:
-- Create a backtesting framework to test and evaluate models performance.
+- Create a backtesting framework to test and evaluate the model performance.
 This includes the following steps:
     - Define models
     - Define backtesting settings
     - Run the models and Log their performance
     - Log for each series the best model
 - For the demonstration, we will use the following models from the [Modeltime](https://business-science.github.io/modeltime/index.html) library:
-    - Linear Regresion
+    - Linear Regression
     - GLMNET
     - Prophet